Top 7 Reasons Your Electric Oven Isn’t Heating Properly

 3. Power Supply Problems

-In some cases, an oven may appear operational lights may turn on and the digital display may functions, but no heat is produced.
+In some cases, an oven may appear operational lights may turn on and the digital display may function, but no heat is produced.
 This typically points to a power supply issue, which can prevent the appliance from receiving the voltage needed to activate the heating elements.

 Potential causes may include: